|Guide||♦||4 Triplogs||Active Topic|

 Up-down-up-down-up and back

-Overview: Adams Mesa is a series of ridges and mesas linked together in a general east-west direction just south of the Sycamore Canyon wash.
+Adams Mesa is a series of ridges and mesas linked together in a generally east-west direction just south of the Sycamore Canyon wash.
 The peaks range from 2300 to 2500 feet in altitude.
-From the USGS marked summit you will have a great view of the wide expanse of Sycamore Creek wash, Four Peaks, Fountain Hills as well as the large houses spreading out over the hills immediately to the south.
+From the USGS marked summit, you will have a great view of the wide expanse of Sycamore Creek wash, Four Peaks, Fountain Hills, as well as the large houses spreading out over the hills immediately to the south.

-Hike Preview: Since the hike is completely off-trail there are an unlimited number of possibilities for starting point as well as the route you choose.
-I drove 3/4 the way around a large loop before choosing to start with the western-most and lowest peak first, work east to the other end and loop back to my start point.
-BTW, I wouldn't attempt to reach my start point with anything but a ATV or motorcycle.
-Or you could walk the extra .5 from Sycamore Creek wash.
+Since the hike is entirely off-trail, there is an unlimited number of possibilities for a starting point and the route you choose.
+I drove 3/4 the way around a large loop before deciding to start with the western-most and lowest peak first, work east to the other end, and loop back to my start point.
+BTW, I wouldn't attempt to reach my start point with anything but an ATV or motorcycle.
+Or you could walk the extra 0.5 from Sycamore Creek wash.
 But in the end, I'd recommend a route closer to what is described below.

-Hike: From your trail head somewhere near N33.63291 W111.57935, climb in a northwesterly direction up the slope of the eastern-most peak.
-While the rocky parts may appear intimidating from below, they really are that tough to traverse and you'll come to like them more than the fox-tail-clad grassy areas you will encounter later.
+From your trailhead somewhere near N33.63291 W111.57935, climb in a northwesterly direction up the slope of the eastern-most peak.
+While the rocky parts may appear intimidating from below, they are that tough to traverse, and you'll come to like them more than the fox-tail-clad grassy areas you will encounter later.